dr-kino/dr-kino.github.io/_posts/2021-05-05-enabling-onos-built-in-services.markdown

 Using the ONF Cloud Tutorial Portal, access the ONOS UI.
 If you are running the VM on your laptop, open up a browser (e.g. Firefox) to
 <http://127.0.0.1:8181/onos/ui>.

-To toggle showing hosts on the topology view, press `H` on your keyboard.

-## Congratulations!

-You have completed the fourth exercise!

 [PipeconfLoader.java]: app/src/main/java/org/onosproject/ngsdn/tutorial/pipeconf/PipeconfLoader.java
 [InterpreterImpl.java]: app/src/main/java/org/onosproject/ngsdn/tutorial/pipeconf/InterpreterImpl.java